jaidanmaity/LLM-hacking-lab/README.md

 ### Lab 01: Ai's Hidden Feelings (The Og Agent)

 * **Vulnerability:** `OWASP LLM Top 10: LLM04 - Insecure Plugin Design`
-* [cite_start]**Scenario:** You are a junior security analyst tasked with auditing "The Og," an internal AI assistant[cite: 3, 4]. [cite_start]The senior analysts believe that while the agent is protected from simple prompt injections, its integration with backend tools might be flawed[cite: 7].
+* **Scenario:** You are a junior security analyst tasked with auditing "The Og," an internal AI assistant[cite: 3, 4]. [cite_start]The senior analysts believe that while the agent is protected from simple prompt injections, its integration with backend tools might be flawed.
-* [cite_start]**Objective:** Your mission is to find and exploit a critical vulnerability in the agent's tool-handling logic to make it perform an unauthorized action and retrieve a hidden flag[cite: 6, 8].
+* **Objective:** Your mission is to find and exploit a critical vulnerability in the agent's tool-handling logic to make it perform an unauthorized action and retrieve a hidden flag.
 * **Key Concepts Demonstrated:**
     * **Hybrid Parsers:** The agent uses a flawed regex-based parser *before* falling back to the LLM.
     * **Insecure Tool Definition:** A "tool" (`gemma_function_execute_system_command`) is defined in a way that directly allows for command injection.
     * **Reconnaissance:** Using the agent's "safe" functions to gather intel about the hidden, "unsafe" ones.
 * **Setup & Run:**
     1.  `cd ais-hidden-feelings`
-    2.  [cite_start]`sh setup.sh` (This will install dependencies [cite: 10, 11] and download the model)
+    2.  `sh setup.sh` (This will install dependencies and download the model the .gguf file)
     3.  `source venv/bin/activate`
     4.  `python3 app.py`
     5. Access the challenge at `http://localhost:5000` (or the port you configure).